3 skin cancer treatments that might stop melanoma in its tracks

-Jade Homsi, M.D. is an Assistant Professor of Internal Medicine in UT Southwestern Medical Center’s Division of Hematology/Oncology.
+Jade Homsi, M.D. is an Associate Professor of Internal Medicine in UT Southwestern Medical Center’s Division of Hematology/Oncology.
 He is co-leader of the Melanoma Disease Oriented Team at UT Southwestern’s Harold C. Simmons Comprehensive Cancer Center, the only NCI-designated cancer center in North Texas.
 Dr. Homsi specializes in treating patients with melanoma, advanced skin cancer, and soft tissue and bone sarcomas.

 Dr. Homsi attended medical school at Damascus University in Syria.
 He completed a residency in internal medicine at Mercy Hospital in St. Louis and a fellowship in hematology/oncology at the University of South Florida/Moffitt Cancer Center in Tampa.
 Prior to joining UT Southwestern, Dr. Homsi was an Assistant Professor of Cancer Medicine at the University of Texas MD Anderson Cancer Center in Houston and its affiliate in Arizona.